stefano-meschiari/astronomy-to-datascience/interview.md

 	* Start from the prototyping basics (say, Python / Jupyter / Pandas / Sklearn, or R), then move on to other tools you are proficient with.
 * What is something you would like to learn (e.g. algorithm, technique, stack, etc.) while at X?
 * Why are you interested in Y? (where Y is the core business of the company you’re applying for)
-	* A lot of people are surprisingly unprepared to answer this.
+	* A lot of people are surprisingly unprepared to answer this, and it's not a good look :)
 * Some soft questions include:
 	* Tell me about a challenge or conflict you have experienced at work
 	* What makes you uncomfortable?
 	* What are some of your leadership experiences?
 	* Why are you leaving your field?
 	* Tell me about a time you made a mistake at work.
-* Be prepared to answer simple stats problems.
+* Be prepared to answer very simple stats problems.
-	* Usually, those include slightly trickier questions where you need to invoke Bayes’ theorem.
+	* Usually, those include questions that are slightly tricky on the surface but can be answered easilyby invoking some form of Bayes’ theorem.
 	* Be prepared to define basic concepts (e.g. what is a p-value?)
-* Simple questions about basic ML algorithms and techniques:
+* Simple questions about basic ML algorithms and techniques, for example:
 	* Can you give a basic explanation of how (linear regression, logistic regression, generalized linear models, classification trees, random forests, K-means clustering, neural networks) work?
 		* Provide an example problem where that algorithm is applicable
 		* What are some of the strengths of the algorithm?
-What are some of its limitations?
+What are some of its limitations? (being able to answer these questions is _much more important_ than knowing all the implementation details of the algorithm.
+Neural networks are not the magic answer to everything.)
 	* What is the gradient descent method?
 	* What is regularization?
 When is it useful?
-	* What is Multicollinearity?
+	* What is multicollinearity?
 How can we solve it?
 	* What is the curse of dimensionality?
 When would you suffer its effects?
 How can you compensate for it?
 * Simple questions about data:
 	* What are ways you could deal with missing data?